comses/chime-abm/paper.md

 # Summary

 The flow of information during a hazardous weather event plays a critical role in the risk assesment of people endangered by the weather event.
-When such a weather event occurs, multiple actors such as forecasters, television and radio broadcastors, social media and personal connections make up interconnected components of a dynamics coupled human-natural system.

-incterconnected components hazardous weather prediction, communication and decision making systems
+When such a weather event occurs, multiple actors such as forecasters, television and radio broadcastors, social media and personal connections make up interconnected components of a dynamic coupled human-natural system that transmits information.
+The complex and continually changing nature of hazardous weather forecasts can result in underestimates of risk, overestimates of risk or confusion leading to delayed protective actions `[@Morss et al., :2017; @Watts et al., :2019]`.
+In order to effectively advise citizens, models which integrate empirical and social and information research, as well as geophysical science must be used to enable controlled experiments of hazardous weather scenarios.

 # Statement of need

+CHime is XYZ
+Chime allows abc

 # Citations